openvm-org/openvm/book/src/custom-extensions/pairing.md

 ## Input values

-Note that this section pertains to running the test via the advanced section's [Testing the program](../advanced-usage/testing-program.md) page.

 The inputs to the pairing check are `AffinePoint`s in $\mathbb{F}_p$ and $\mathbb{F}_{p^2}$.
 They can be constructed via the `AffinePoint::new` function, with the inner `Fp` and `Fp2` values constructed via various `from_...` functions.

-We can create a new struct outside of our guest program that will hold these `AffinePoint`s and import it into our guest program:
+We can create a new struct to hold these `AffinePoint`s for the purpose of this guide.
+You may instead put them into a custom struct to serve your use case.

 ```rust
 #[derive(Clone, serde::Serialize, serde::Deserialize)]